-The main risks that the Viking Academy is exposed to are summarised below.
+The main risks that the Viking Academy Trust is exposed to are summarised below.
 For each of these risks the probability, impact and seriousness have been considered together with appropriate action and avoidance plans.
 The Board of Trustees also consider the impact these may have upon the trust's ability to ensure that the trust is safe, well-maintained and complies with relevant regulations.

 - Strategic and Reputational This covers unfavorable Ofsted reports, risk of uncontrollable events and insufficient demand for academy service, competition from other schools with similar objects and little scope for differentiation.
 This also includes Cyber Security risks. - Finance risk The risk of the academy not operating within its budget and running a deficit.
 Risks linked to income not increasing at the same rate of inflation over the coming years.
-There are also risks in connection with the deficit on the Local Government Pension Scheme, although the trustees are comfortable with the current level of employer contributions the academy is required to pay. - Safeguarding, child protection & GDPR The Trustees continue to ensure that the highest standards are maintained in areas of selection and monitoring of staff, the operation of child protection policies and procedures, health and safety, GDPR and discipline. - Failures in governance and/or management The risk in this area arises from the potential failure to effectively manage the trust's finances, internal controls, compliance with regulations and legislation, statutory returns etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks. - Staff The success of the academy trust is reliant on the quality of its staff and so the Trustees monitor and review policies and procedures to ensure continued development and training of staff as well as ensuring there is clear succession planning.
+There are also risks in connection with the deficit on the Local Government Pension Scheme, although the trustees are comfortable with the current level of employer contributions the academy is required to pay. - Safeguarding, child protection & GDPR The trustees continue to ensure that the highest standards are maintained in areas of selection and monitoring of staff, the operation of child protection policies and procedures, health and safety, GDPR and discipline.

+- Failures in governance and/or management The risk in this area arises from the potential failure to effectively manage the trust's finances, internal controls, compliance with regulations and legislation, statutory returns etc. The trustees continue to review and ensure that appropriate measures are in place to mitigate these risks. - Staff The success of the academy trust is reliant on the quality of its staff and so the trustees monitor and review policies and procedures to ensure continued development and training of staff as well as ensuring there is clear succession planning.
+The geographical location of the trust poses the biggest challenge with recruitment of all staff, particularly leadership positions.

 Day-to-day management of the Viking schools are delegated to the Heads of School and their Leadership Teams.
 LABS understand their role in ensuring policies approved by the Board are implemented.
-Challenge and support are provided by the Executive Headteacher (CEO) and Director of Education (DoE) and central staff (CFO, HRD) to ensure consistency of policy application.
+Challenge and support are provided by the Viking Executive Leadership Team (VELT), consisting of: Executive Headteacher (CEO) and Director of Education (DoE), Chief Finance Officer (CFO) and HR Director (HRD) to ensure consistency of policy application.